thomas2024-tech/updater/README.md

 - Access to Github

 ## Installation
 Both the updater and the firmwares are dockerized (via the respective Dockerfiles).
-Also examples of docker-compose.yml are also provided
+Also examples of docker-compose.yml are also provided.
+Also the updater app (dockerized) is supposed to start as a system service (the respective .sh file is also provided).

 ## Configuration